 If you’re curious about getting a masters degree in either of these fields, here are three questions to help you decide which one is right for you.

 Both degrees deal with numbers, which means that the ideal candidate for either needs to have a solid background in math.
 Candidates who apply to the MSF program have a strong interest in capital, markets, investment, and/or banking, and want to pursue careers in these finance fields. “(MSF candidates) are good with numbers.
 They like following the markets; that excites them,” said Maura Clark, Director of Admissions for the Vanderbilt MSF Program.

 On the other hand, candidates who apply to the MAcc program are usually interested in analyzing and recording financial transactions and want a well-rounded education in the field of business.
 They also plan to earn a CPA, a credential for providing accounting services to the public.
 “There are certain (accounting jobs) that only a CPA can do.
 It’s kind of like a doctor, a lawyer; they’re specialists in their fields.
 You have to have a CPA for every business that’s public or private,” said Emily O’Dell, the Director of the Vanderbilt MAcc Programs.

 Have you done your research?

-Clark also notes that the field of finance changes periodically.
+As for the field of finance, Clark notes that it changes periodically.
 “We’ve seen some areas really change and some areas shrink,” she said.
 “For example, sales and trading used to be an area where we would have students come every year… And while they did land full time jobs, lots of sales and trading has become more automated.
 And so there aren’t as many jobs as many people that are (being hired) for that area anymore.”